City Bank’s Q3 profit surges 41%

 City Bank attributed this positive cash flow to lower cash outflows for loan disbursements relative to cash inflows from deposits and borrowings, indicating a strategic approach to cash management.

-Shares of the private commercial lender rose 2.88 percent to Tk 21.40 as of 1:36 pm today at the DSE.
+Shares of the private commercial lender rose 3.85 percent to Tk 21.6 at the DSE yesterday.

 Comments